gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/3_LV_Presentation_Storry.rst

 Examples
 ------------------------

-The plan is to do the following: Geometry (a building) that has to be publish or downloaded from the server (1), then a walk through it, change the time of the day and the weather (2) and continue your tour via a series of pre defined views (3-4).
+The plan is to do the following: Geometry (a building) that has to be published or downloaded from the server (1), then a walk through it, change the time of the day and the weather (2) and continue your tour via a series of predefined views (3-4).

 Setting and sending the above mentioned live during a presentation takes a lot of time.
 It is quicker to collect the content into scenarios and save them.
 Switch through them during a presentation then becomes more easier and makes more complex presentations possible.